top of page

 There are so many aspects to Pilates but the key, underlying foundation is the mind-body connection that true Pilates facilitates and develops.

-I found this poem recently, by Becky Helmsley, which feels fitting to share here for anyone who has accepted criticism from others or from themselves and has experienced a "disconnect" between their mind and body at any time 😃
+I found this poem recently, by Becky Hemsley, which feels fitting to share here for anyone who has accepted criticism from others or from themselves and has experienced a "disconnect" between their mind and body at any time 😃

 To my body…